Faster MCMC for Gaussian Latent Position Network Models: Appendix

 which amounts to having it adaptively updated according to $\gamma^2$. \item Apply a random walk Metropolis to update each entry in $\tau$ using its posterior conditional distribution

 where $\zeta^1_c$ is defined as

 We recommend updating each entry individually, using a uniform proposal centered at its current value with step-size tuned to obtain an acceptance rate within 20 and 30 percent.
-This is the strategy we used throughout the article. \item Apply the Gibbs update described in Section~\ref{gamma2} to update $\gamma^2$ according to the inverse gamma conditional density
+This is the strategy we used throughout the article. \item Apply a Gibbs update to update $\gamma^2$ according to the inverse gamma conditional density

 Note that this expression above arises only after marginalizing the momentum variables $U$.
 Typically, after such a marginal update in MCMC, the $U$ parameter would need to be updated according to its conditional distribution.
 In practice, this is not necessary, as $U$ is not one of the target parameters (moreover, the Gibbs update is immediately applied again in the following Step 1). \end{enumerate}